pabloN96/bmcc-fall-2017-mmp100--labs/lab-1/README.md

 ### 1. What is a repository (or repo)?

+A repo is a folder that is under Git control.
+It allows you to save versions of your project so you can retrieve snapshots of its development when needed.

 ### 2. What does it mean to “fork” a repo?

 ### 3. What does it mean to “clone” a repo?